CiscoISE/terraform-provider-ciscoise/docs/resources/authorization_profile.md

 Optional:

 - **acl** (String)
-- **display_certificates_renewal_messages** (Boolean) The displayCertificatesRenewalMessages is mandatory when 'WebRedirectionType' value is 'CentralizedWebAuth'.
+- **display_certificates_renewal_messages** (String) The displayCertificatesRenewalMessages is mandatory when 'WebRedirectionType' value is 'CentralizedWebAuth'.
 For all other 'WebRedirectionType' values the field must be ignored
 - **portal_name** (String) A portal that exist in the DB and fits the WebRedirectionType
 - **static_iphost_name_fqd_n** (String)
 - **web_redirection_type** (String) Value MUST be one of the following:CentralizedWebAuth, HotSpot, NativeSupplicanProvisioning, ClientProvisioning.
 The WebRedirectionType must fit the portalName

 <a id="nestedatt--item--link"></a>